Our ambition is to be the partner of choice for innovative and sustainable transport, accelerating the transition to a zero carbon world.

 Solar panels being installed at 20 of our First Bus depots

-We were the only UK transport operator to be included in this year’s S&P Sustainability Yearbook, ranking in the top 6% of more than 300 companies included in the ‘Transportation and Transportation Infrastructure’ sector.
-We achieved an overall score of 62 out of 100, outperforming the industry average of 32.
+We were the only UK transport operator to be included in this year’s S&P Sustainability Yearbook, ranking in the top 10% of more than 7,600 companies included and with an overall score of 59 out of 100.
+We were one of only 28 transportation companies who made it into the 2025 Yearbook and is the only UK bus and rail operator to be included.

-We were also named one of the world’s cleanest 200 publicly-listed companies for the fifth year in a row, achieving a place in the 2024 Clean200 report.
-We are one of only eight UK companies to be included and is the only passenger transport operator based in Europe to be named in this year’s rankings.
+We were also named one of the world’s cleanest 200 publicly-listed companies for the sixth year in a row, achieving a place in the 2025 Clean200 report.
+We are one of only five UK companies to be included and is the only passenger transport operator based in Europe to be named in this year’s rankings.

 ©2025 FirstGroup plc.
 All Rights Reserved.